 Is there a Spanish language homegroup?

 Yes!
-Please indicate your interest in this group on your signup form.
+Depending on interest.
+Please indicate your interest in this group in the notes on your signup form.

 What do homegroups study?